ElizaRamosD/Web-Scraping-IMDb/README.md

 # Web-Scraping-IMDb

-# Web Scraping in Pyrhon using Beautiful Soup and Request
+# Web Scraping in Python using Beautiful Soup and Request
 from the IMDb website: <https://www.imdb.com/chart/top>

 This simple file in python shows how to use Beautiful Soup and Request